DeepFriedCircuits/GenericRadialMenus/docs/ExpandingTheTemplates/SettingUpTheBuildTables.md

 ![](https://gyazo.com/ac84c5e28fc622dc41f2331c2d69b092.png)

 Then add your categories, and make a data table for each one, using your custom data structure.
-Be sure your use the same structure type for each otherwise the template would need serious modification.
+Be sure to use the same structure type for each otherwise the template would need serious modification.

 ![](https://gyazo.com/6f3e90328c41d7886a327a198e55e50b.png)